anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 ## REPL in VSC

-When opening a file from Clojure project with VSC, the IDE automatically opens a REPL connection for you.
-This is quite convenient and not super well documented in the clojure plugin, so lets test it out together in our sandbox project.
+First launch REPL in terminal with Leiningen as we did previously.

 Open the sandbox project in your VSC.
 Not just the file, but the whole project.

+Open VSC Command Pallet.
+Command pallet can be accessed with **cmd+shift+p** (or **ctrl+shift+p** depending on your computer).
+From Command Pallet select **Calva: Connect to a running REPL**.
+The editor will now ask you few questions, which should be easy to answer (just press enter).
-In the VSC navigate to the file sandbox/src/sandbox/core.clj.

-Here write following code at the bottom of the file:
+After the connection is made navigate to the file sandbox/src/sandbox/core.clj, and write following code at the bottom of the file:

 ```clojure
 (str "hello" "-" "parens")
 ```

-Now move your cursor to this line and select **"Clojure: Eval and show the result"** from the the command pallet.
+Now move your cursor to end of this line and select **"Calva: Evaluate current top level form, and pretty print"** from the the command pallet.
-Command pallet can be accessed with **cmd+shift+p** (or **ctrl+shift+p** depending on your computer).

 Now the results should be visible in the output tab at the bottom of the editor.